mamokarz/sample-multi-platform/README.md

 U temperature_monitor               main.c.o
 ```

-Now, linker will bring the libmonitor.a.
+Now, linker will bring the `libmonitor.a`.

 ```
 Symbol                              Required by                             Implemented by